-The PhD in MIS is a 4-year, full-time program that seeks to develop competent scholars who will excel in research and teaching positions at other major universities.
+The PhD in MIS is a 4 to 5 year, full-time program that seeks to develop outstanding scholars who will excel in research and teaching positions at other major universities.
 We have developed a PhD program that will provide you with significant individual flexibility, while at the same time ensuring that you acquire the necessary conceptual and methodological skills to begin work toward a leadership position in your field.

-Our PhD program is known for its cutting-edge research and support from actively published faculty.
+Our PhD program is known for its cutting-edge research and support from actively publishing faculty.

 Why a PhD in MIS?